maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

 - **Choose what makes the intent clear**
   - `var` is more explicit but can be verbose
-  - `:=` is easy to understand but can be confusing if the value is not explicit
+  - `:=` is easy to understand but can be confusing if the value is not explicit (e.g. return from function call)
   - `var` is the only option for package-level variables
   - `:=` is the most common inside functions
   - Use declaration lists when declaring multiple variables